 Growing up with a father who would take the family to golf resorts on vacation, I chased the little white ball fairly often as a kid, although I stood on the opposite side of the ball to my old man, so hand-me-down clubs were never an option.
 My abilities and spare time to play waned after high school, and my golf game was reduced to an annual hack-fest on my birthday.

 I only played once last summer, as a last-minute replacement in a charity event foursome, and I had more beers than I lost golf balls, which is no mean feat.
 But as it turned out, a lot of the friends I’ve made in the past 12 months are avid (not to mention, good) golfers, which has seen me on the course a lot more this year.

-But along with the excitement of saying to The Girlfriend, “it’s beautiful out today, want to go get in a quick nine holes at Westernview?” comes the inevitable understanding that golf is very much a seasonal sport here.
+But along with the excitement of saying to friends, “it’s beautiful out today, want to go get in a quick nine holes at Westernview?” comes the inevitable understanding that golf is very much a seasonal sport here.
 If we get lucky like we did last year, we might not see snow until well into December, so in theory there are a couple of months’ worth of opportunities left, but that’s a best-case scenario.